Vitaliy-1/DOCX2JATS/README.md

 ## How to use?
 Download and unpack the latest release: https://github.com/Vitaliy-1/DOCX2JATS/releases and run as executable jar file.
-Please note that jar file must be in one parent directory with stylesheets folder and jar file must be executed from this (parent) folder.
+Please note that jar file and article docx file must be in one parent directory with stylesheets folder.